Types of Cuts

 The Medium Dice

-The medium dice is derived from the Batonnet and the only added step is slicing the batonnet to produce cubes.
+The medium dice type of cuts are derived from the Batonnet and the only added step is slicing the batonnet to produce cubes.
 This size is called a Medium Dice.

 Dimensions: 6mm X 6mm X 6mm (1/4 in X 1/4 in X 1/4 in)

-The baton is the largest stick-cut you can cut.
+The baton type of cuts are the largest stick-cut you can cut.
 It is used for crudites and for presentation purposes.
 While not used as much as the rest, it is the foundation for the more common Large Dice.

 Dimensions: 12mm X 12mm X 6cm (1/2 in X 1/2 in X 2-1/2 in)